 Step Two: Add in Backsplash

-We also had some leftover tile from Mercury Mosaics, so we thought, how fun would it be to do an actual backsplash in a fun, colorful mosaic tile pattern for the kids.
+We also had some leftover tile from Mercury Mosaics from the American Craft Council show, so we thought, how fun would it be to do an actual backsplash in a fun, colorful mosaic tile pattern for the kids.

 Step Three: Add Sink & Cooktop